LISTS OF FAVOURITES

 Lavender, lilac, mauve - call it what you like - it's nice

 Browns of all shades have their place.
-Understated - a nice contrast to other colours
+Understated - a very nice contrast to other colours

 One really dark colour makes it into my top ten - rich, deep purple